NLnetLabs/simdzone/FORMAT.md

   "$DATE" and "$GENERATE" (and "$TTL" before RFC2308) are considered valid domain names in other implementations (based on what is accepted for domain names, see earlier points).
-It seems "$" is better considered a reserved character (possibly limiting it's special special status to the start of the line), to allow for reliable extensibility in the future.
+It seems "$" is better considered a reserved character (possibly limiting its special special status to the start of the line), to allow for reliable extensibility in the future.

   > BIND seems to already throw an error if "$" is encountered, see